Last updated: April 11th, 2023

 Here’s what a mini velo is

 A mini velo is an adult bicycle with smaller wheels, typically 20″ or less in diameter, but otherwise standard bicycle parts.
 Unlike folding bikes, mini velos have rigid frames that do not collapse at all.
 They’re popular in dense cities where full-size bikes may be hard to store or carry, but an ultra-compact folding bike isn’t necessary.

 It’s hard to say when mini velos were invented, since small-time inventors no doubt experimented with small-wheeled designs for decades.
 But they probably first gained popularity with the success of Moulton Bicycle, founded in 1962.

 Why buy a mini velo?

-The small wheels of a mini velo make its easier to store in tight quarters and to carry through cramped spaces like stairwells, elevators, and transit facilities.
+The small wheels of a mini velo make it easier to store in tight quarters and to carry through cramped spaces like stairwells, elevators, and transit facilities.

 A typical mini velo has 20″ wheels.
-That makes its end-to-end length at least 9″ shorter than that of a standard road/city bike with 700c (29″) wheels.
-It’s usually even shorter yet, since mini velos usually have a shorter wheelbase (front-to-rear axle distance) than their full-size counterparts.
+That makes its end-to-end length about 9″ shorter than that of a standard road/city bike with 700c (29″) wheels.
+Many are even shorter yet, since mini velos usually have a shorter wheelbase (front-to-rear axle distance) than their full-size counterparts.

 Their smaller wheels also require less vertical clearance to store.
 That may not sound like a big deal, but it’s surprisingly helpful when you’re keeping a bike near furniture (such as your desk).